 The County may issue bonds secured solely by dedicated non-advalorem revenue streams if doing so will yield clearly identifiable advantages.
-For the County to issue revenue bonds, a primary objective will be to minimize risk through the use of adequate coverage requirements while remaining in compliance with overall debt management policy objectives.
-The County will adhere and where necessary take actions to ensure compliance with all outstanding revenue bond covenants.
+In issuing issue revenue bonds, the County will seek to minimize risk through the use of adequate coverage requirements while remaining in compliance with overall debt management policy objectives.
+The County will adhere, and, where necessary, take actions to ensure compliance with all outstanding revenue bond covenants.